 China railway trips to reach 144 mln during May Day holiday

+Passengers inquire information at the service desk of Xuzhou East Railway Station in Xuzhou, east China's Jiangsu Province, on April 30, 2024.
+China's railway network is expected to handle 144 million passenger trips during the eight-day May Day holiday travel rush, the China State Railway Group Co., Ltd. said Monday.
+(Xinhua/Mao Jun)

+Passengers queue to check their tickets at Xuzhou East Railway Station in Xuzhou, east China's Jiangsu Province, on April 30, 2024.
+China's railway network is expected to handle 144 million passenger trips during the eight-day May Day holiday travel rush, the China State Railway Group Co., Ltd. said Monday.
+(Xinhua/Mao Jun)

+Passengers inquire information at the service desk of Jinhua Railway Station in Jinhua, east China's Zhejiang Province, on April 30, 2024.
+China's railway network is expected to handle 144 million passenger trips during the eight-day May Day holiday travel rush, the China State Railway Group Co., Ltd. said Monday.
+(Photo by Hu Xiaofei/Xinhua)

-BEIJING, April 29 (Xinhua) -- China's railway network is expected to handle 144 million passenger trips during the eight-day May Day holiday travel rush, the China State Railway Group Co., Ltd. said Monday.
+Passengers queue to enter Harbin Railway Station in Harbin, capital of northeast China's Heilongjiang Province, on April 30, 2024.
+China's railway network is expected to handle 144 million passenger trips during the eight-day May Day holiday travel rush, the China State Railway Group Co., Ltd. said Monday.
+(Photo by Yuan Yong/Xinhua)

-The peak day is projected to fall on Wednesday with approximately 21 million trips to be made, according to the country's railway operator.

-During the travel rush from April 29 to May 6, an average of over 12,000 passenger trains are planned daily, which is about 1,800 more than the usual number during non-rush periods, it said.

 Photos